 The Deacons take to heart the care of the extended family that is Faith Presbyterian Church.
 We work at unconditional love for this friendly, caring, church family so as to create a church in Christ’s image, equipped and ready to minister to others.

-The Board of Deacons meets monthly, with the exception of one summer month, on a Tuesday.
+The Board of Deacons meets monthly, with the exceptions of July and August, on a Tuesday.